seungjae711/CSE135HW4/README.md

   pretty hard for me to convert webpage with charts, so I had to spend more time to learn this way.
 And I used PHPmailer to email the PDF files converted by jsPDF in PHP.
 It was very interesting for me that I was able to send email different contents not by through other subsites and I could have an opportunity to understand the mechanism of emailing.

+Structure
+	When admin users login, they can see the links for each report, the list of current users and there are three links for adding, deleting and editing users.
+In the user editing, admin users can change standard users nickname, password and their permission for each report.
+	When standard users login, they can see their profile and links for each reports.
+In the each reports, they can see charts corresponding data and they can email the charts by filling in a subject, a name and email address they send them to.